How pods get addresses, how ipamd manages them, and the ENI limits that break clusters at the worst possible moment

 This creates three operational problems that compound with cluster size.

 Security groups operate on the node, not the pod.
 Every pod on a node shares that node’s security group.
 You cannot write a rule allowing only your payments service to reach your database — you have to allow the entire node.
-All 29 pods get the same network access.
+All 29 pods on that node get the same network access as each other.

 Flow Logs record node IPs.
 When an incident fires and you need to know which pod made an unexpected outbound connection, Flow Logs give you a node IP and a timestamp.
 You correlate that against Kubernetes events to find the pod, cross-reference deployment history to find the service.
 It works slowly, under pressure, when you have the least patience for it.